-- the BorrowerBorrowerPerson who is the obligor under the Note.;
+- the BorrowerBorrowerPerson who is the obligor per the Note. ;

-- Key PrincipalsKey PrincipalsPerson(s) who control and/or manage the Borrower or the Property, are critical to the successful operation and management of the Borrower and the Property, and who may be required to provide a Guaranty. ;
+- Key PrincipalsKey PrincipalsAny Person who controls and/or manages the Borrower or the Property, is critical to the successful operation and management of the Borrower and the Property, and who may be required to provide a Guaranty. ;

-- GuarantorsGuarantorsKey Principal or other Person who executes a Payment Guaranty, a Non-Recourse Guaranty, or any other guaranty in connection with the Mortgage Loan. ; and
+- GuarantorsGuarantorsKey Principal or other Person executing a Payment Guaranty, Non-Recourse Guaranty, or any other guaranty related to the Mortgage Loan. ; and

 - PrincipalsPrincipalsPerson who owns or controls specified interests in the Borrower per Part I: Mortgage Loan, Section 303. .

-If the BorrowerBorrowerPerson who is the obligor under the Note. is a non-profit entity, you may reimburse the BorrowerBorrowerPerson who is the obligor under the Note. from the Origination FeeOrigination FeeFee charged by the Lender to the Borrower for underwriting and originating the Mortgage Loan, per Part IV A: Mortgage Loan Commitment, Delivery and Purchase Procedures, Section 202. for up to a combined total of $10,000 for the cost of any required MH CommunityMH CommunityResidential real estate development with lots on which manufactured homes are located, together with amenities, utility services, landscaping, roads, and other infrastructure.
-Mortgage LoanMortgage LoanMortgage debt obligation evidenced, or when made will be evidenced, by the Loan Documents or a mortgage debt obligation with a Fannie Mae credit enhancement. third-party reports (e.g., AppraisalAppraisalWritten statement independently and impartially prepared by a qualified appraiser stating an opinion as to the market value of the Property as of a specific date, supported by the presentation and analysis of relevant market information. , Environmental Site AssessmentEnvironmental Site AssessmentReport (either a Phase I ESA or a Phase II ESA) identifying whether a Property is subject to Recognized Environmental Conditions or Business Environmental Risks. ).
+If the BorrowerBorrowerPerson who is the obligor per the Note. is a non-profit entity, you may reimburse the BorrowerBorrowerPerson who is the obligor per the Note. from the Origination FeeOrigination FeeFee you charge the Borrower for underwriting and originating the Mortgage Loan. for up to a combined total of $10,000 for the cost of any required MH CommunityMH CommunityResidential real estate development with lots on which manufactured homes are located, together with amenities, utility services, landscaping, roads, and other infrastructure.
+Mortgage LoanMortgage LoanMortgage debt obligation evidenced, or when made will be evidenced, by the Loan Documents or a mortgage debt obligation with a Fannie Mae credit enhancement. third-party reports (e.g., AppraisalAppraisalWritten statement independently and impartially prepared by a qualified appraiser stating an opinion of the market value of the Property as of a specific date, supported by the presentation and analysis of relevant market information. , Environmental Site AssessmentEnvironmental Site AssessmentReport (either a Phase I ESA or a Phase II ESA) identifying whether a Property is subject to Recognized Environmental Conditions or Business Environmental Risks. ).

 Fannie Mae will reimburse the cost of any third-party report within 2 months after the delivery of the Mortgage LoanMortgage LoanMortgage debt obligation evidenced, or when made will be evidenced, by the Loan Documents or a mortgage debt obligation with a Fannie Mae credit enhancement. .
 To receive reimbursement, you must: